"What is your real name?" Mike Ghouse, that is my real name.

 day.
 In December 1977, my father Mohamed Abdul

 Rahman passed away in India.
 It was a big thing for me as I failed to serve him.
-I wanted to take care of him with my income, he had always said, he will earn his livelihood till his last breath, son of a gun, he did.
-He did not receive my paycheck that was to Here comes Everett Blauvelt, more or less filling a need for my father figure.
-He was there for me and regularly checked about my Mother and my family back home.
+I wanted to take care of him but he had always said, he will earn his livelihood till his last breath, great man did it as he said he will do.
+He did not receive my paycheck that was to Here comes Everett Blauvelt, more or less filling my need for a father figure.
+He was there for me and regularly inquired about my Mother and my family back home.
 We became friends,